 Changes can be made to the marital settlement agreement if both parties agree to the change.
 If one spouse wants to change something, and the other one does not, the document cannot be changed without a court order.
 Financial matters like property, debt, and alimony are especially difficult to change without the agreement of both spouses.

-Issues related to child support, visitation and custody are far easier to change if a change in circumstances can be demonstrated.
+Issues related to child support, visitation, and custody are far easier to change if a change in circumstances can be demonstrated.
 The new arrangement will need to prove that it represents the best interests of the child.

 A marital settlement agreement represents a legal contract between both spouses agreeing to specific terms of the divorce including the division of property, debt, child custody, child support, and spousal support.
-Ideally, this agreement is drafted by a family law attorney, and then reviewed by the attorneys of both spouses.
+Ideally, this agreement is drafted by a family law attorney and then reviewed by the attorneys of both spouses.
 Negotiations may take place to ensure that both spouses are granted what they seek from the divorce, often compromises must be made to move forward with the settlement.

 A marital settlement agreement ensures that the terms of the divorce are in the control of both spouses, not the court.
-The spouses determine what the terms are, agree on them and then await the approval of the court to deem the agreement’s faireness.
+The spouses determine what the terms are, agree on them, and then await the approval of the court to deem the agreement’s fairness.
 If spouses are unable to establish a marital settlement agreement, the case is then brought to court where a judge makes the decisions for them.

 The most important element to recognize about a marital settlement agreement is that all parties should understand and agree to the terms prior to signing.
 Each spouse’s attorney can explain all elements of the legal agreement and can answer any questions.